assamite/creamas/docs/source/install.rst

 	pip install creamas

 We encourage the use of `virtual environments <https://virtualenv.readthedocs.org/en/latest/>`_ to avoid conflicting package requirements in your projects.

-Installing the development version
+Installing the Development Version
 ----------------------------------

 If you want to use the latest development version, you can clone the repository